 Unique Activities in Italy

-Another good way to get an idea of top things to do in Italy is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Italy.
+They work directly with local tour operators in Italy, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Of course, it is always worth checking Skyscanner to guarantee you’re getting the best deal.
 Both websites offer great flexible search options, allowing you to search the whole country of Italy to find the cheapest airport to fly into, and also see prices for a full month if you’re flexible on travel dates.